constrained-opt-ml/constrained-opt-ml.github.io/_pages/reviewers.md

 Reviewers should assess submissions based on the following aspects:

-* **Relevance** to the workshop.
+- **Relevance** to the workshop.
-* **Impact Potential**: Does the submission present an interesting idea that shows promise for future impact?
-* **Soundness**:
+- **Soundness**:
-  * Is the idea feasible and well-motivated?
+  - Is the idea feasible and well-motivated?
-  * Is the submission adequately grounded in prior work?
+  - Is the submission adequately grounded in prior work?
-  * Is the submission scientifically correct?
+  - Is the submission scientifically correct?
-* **Clarity and Coherence**: Is the submission well-written and easy to follow?
+- **Clarity and Coherence**: Is the submission well-written and easy to follow?
+- **Impact Potential**: Does the submission present an interesting idea that shows promise for future impact?
+  **Note:** *Impact Potential should primarily be considered when recommending submissions for contributed talks, rather than as a key factor for overall acceptance (see calibration note below).*

-While providing feedback to improve the idea is encouraged, it is not a requirement.
+While providing feedback to help improve the submission and its underlying ideas is encouraged, it is not required.

-**Note**: COML is a workshop that emphasizes **early-stage work**.
-Therefore, submissions presenting preliminary ideas or incomplete results are expected; this should not be grounds for rejection.
-Additionally, papers that build incrementally on prior work are welcome, provided they are well-written and sound.
+**Note on Review Calibration**: COML emphasizes **early-stage work**.
+Submissions may present preliminary ideas or incomplete results—this alone should not be grounds for rejection.
+Any relevant and well-supported submission (i.e., scientifically sound), even if incremental, should be accepted.
+Exceptional submissions that show significant promise for future impact may be recommended for a contributed talk.

-**Appendices**: While appendices are permitted, reviewers are not obligated to read them.
-The main text should contain sufficient information for a comprehensive evaluation.
+**Appendices**: Reviewers are not obligated to read appendices.
+The main text should contain all necessary information for a thorough evaluation.

 ### Review Structure